MichaelCaditz/Net-Zero/README.md

 * what-if scenarios of above data, using each of the other tracking systems
 * various charts displaying selected data from above

-The accuracy of the above calculations have been tested in an academic research environment.
+The accuracy of the above calculations has been tested in an academic research environment.
 References are available upon request.
 The calculations are made in code using T-SQL trigonometric functions.

 Does much more . . . to be continued . . . .